-2 Preliminaries
+2. Preliminaries

 Demetrescu and Italiano [5] performed several experiments on directed random graphs.
 We want to bound the expected runtime of random updates on a random graph of a very similar algorithm.
-We utilize the random graph model $\mathcal{G}(n,p)$ introduced and popularized by Erdős and Rényi [7].
-The $\mathcal{G}(n,p)$ model consists of a graph with n vertices in which each edge is chosen independently with probability p.
-In our model, a random update first chooses two vertices x and y ($x \neq y$).
-Then, with (fixed) probability δ , it inserts the edge (x,y) with a random weight $w \in [0,1]$.
+We utilize the random graph model g(n, p) introduced and popularized by Erdős and Rényi [7].
+The g(n, p) model consists of a graph with n vertices in which each edge is chosen independently with probability p.
+We assume that the edge weights are chosen uniformly at random from [0, 1].
+In our model, a random update first chooses two vertices x and y ( $x \neq y$ ).
+Then, with (fixed) probability $\delta$ , it inserts the edge (x, y) with a random weight $w \in [0, 1]$ .
 If the edge was already in the graph, it changes its weight to w.
-Otherwise, with probability $1-\delta$, a random update deletes the edge (x,y) if (x,y) is in the graph (otherwise, it does nothing).
-Note that T random updates on a random graph $G \in \mathcal{G}(n,p)$ lead to a graph with edges present with probability $p' = \delta + (p - \delta)(1 - 1/\binom{n}{2})^T$, but not necessarily mutually independent.
+Otherwise, with probability $1 - \delta$ , a random update deletes the edge (x, y) if (x, y) is in the graph (otherwise, it does nothing).